pagkly/Zed/Investopedia3/Jensen's Measure.md

 ## Understanding Jensen's Measure

-To accurately analyze the performance of an [investment manager](https://www.investopedia.com/terms/i/investment-manager.asp), an investor must look not only at the overall return of a portfolio but also at the risk of that portfolio to see if the investment's return compensates for the risk it takes.
+To accurately analyze the performance of an [[investment manager]](https://www.investopedia.com/terms/i/investment-manager.asp), an investor must look not only at the overall return of a portfolio but also at the risk of that portfolio to see if the investment's return compensates for the risk it takes.
 For example, if two mutual funds both have a 12% return, a rational investor should prefer the less risky fund.
 Jensen's measure is one of the ways to determine if a portfolio is earning the proper return for its level of risk.

 If the value is positive, then the portfolio is earning excess returns.
-In other words, a positive value for Jensen's alpha means a [fund manager](https://www.investopedia.com/terms/f/fundmanager.asp) has "beat the market" with their stock-picking skills.
+In other words, a positive value for Jensen's alpha means a [[fund manager]](https://www.investopedia.com/terms/f/fundmanager.asp) has "beat the market" with their stock-picking skills.

 ## Real World Example of Jensen's Measure